ShihaoShenDev/Copilist/README.md

 ## ChatAnywhere (WIP)
 > [!NOTE]
-> This provider may not compatible with Copilot.
+> This provider's free API key may not compatible with Copilot.

 ```json
 {